jcvar/undergrad-review/content/fundamentacion.md

 To start off, both obligatory subjects from this grouping are also obligatory in the Computer Science program, Algorithms and Introduction to the Theory of Computing, but with different prerequisites on each program.
-As for the optative subjects, its even worse: Discrete Mathematics I and II and Numerical Methods, have a counterpart which is obligatory on the Computer Science program, however, these alternatives and their prerequisites don't follow the same path as in their program, which again, reinforces the default Engineering choices, and introduces unnecessary obstacles on a student who whishes to course them or pursue the two degrees.
+As for the optative subjects, its even worse: Discrete Mathematics I and II, and Numerical Methods, have a counterpart which is obligatory on the Computer Science program, however, these alternatives and their prerequisites follow the different paths in the two degrees, which again, reinforces the default Engineering choices, and introduces unnecessary obstacles on a student who whishes to course them or pursue the two degrees.